-CloudWatch launched extended retention of metrics in November 1, 2016.
-The feature enabled storage of all metrics for customers from the previous 14 days to 15 months.
-CloudWatch Metrics now supports the following three retention schedules:
+CloudWatch launched High Resolution Custom Metrics on July 26, 2017.
+This enables you to publish and store custom metrics down to 1-second resolution.
+Extended retention of metrics was launched on November 1, 2016, and enabled storage of all metrics for customers from the previous 14 days to 15 months.
+CloudWatch retains metric data as follows:

-The feature is currently available in US East (N. Virginia), US West (Oregon), US West (N. California), EU (Ireland), EU (Frankfurt), S. America (São Paulo), Asia Pacific (Singapore), Asia Pacific (Tokyo), Asia Pacific (Seoul), Asia Pacific (Mumbai) and Asia Pacific (Sydney) and will be rolled out to all regions subsequently.
+The feature is currently available in US East (N. Virginia), US West (Oregon), US West (N. California), EU (Ireland), EU (Frankfurt), S. America (São Paulo), Asia Pacific (Singapore), Asia Pacific (Tokyo), Asia Pacific (Seoul), Asia Pacific (Mumbai), Asia Pacific (Sydney), EU (London), Canada (Central), US East (Ohio), and China (Beijing).

-Q: What is the minimum granularity for the data that Amazon CloudWatch receives and aggregates?
+Q: What is the minimum resolution for the data that Amazon CloudWatch receives and aggregates?

-Depending on the age of data requested, metrics will be available in the granularity defined in the retention schedules defined above.
-For example, if you request for 1 minute data for a day from 10 days ago, you will receive the 1440 data points.
-However, if you request for 1 minute data from 5 months back, the UI will automatically change the granularity to 1 hour and the GetMetricStatistics API will not return any output.
+Depending on the age of data requested, metrics will be available at the resolutions defined in the retention schedules above.
+For example, if you request for 1-minute data for a day from 10 days ago, you will receive the 1440 data points.
+However, if you request for 1-minute data from 5 months back, the UI will automatically change the granularity to 1-hour and the GetMetricStatistics API will not return any output.

 Q: Can I delete any metrics?